smaurice101/readthedocs/docs/source/jsonprocessing.rst

    The number of JSON paths in the **subtopics** MUST equal the number of JSON paths in the **values**.
 Multiple JSON paths can be separated by a comma.

    TML requires the Json path of data to be processed.
-Use the "." (dot) to
+Use the "." (dot) to go into deeper levels of the Json.

 Json Path Example
 ---------------------